 These are the best sources of magnesium.
 However, don't misconstrue this to mean that the lion's share of your magnesium intake should come from supplements.
 Magnesium-rich foods are the priority if you have low magnesium levels.
 A magnesium supplement can help "fill in the gaps" alongside a proper diet.

-Here are some of the best food sources of magnesium:
+Nonetheless, here are some of the best food sources of magnesium:

 Notice that all of the above magnesium-rich foods are plant-based.
 Animal meats, while high in protein, are generally not dense sources of dietary magnesium; the main exception is seafood, notably fatty fish like salmon.

-In some cases, increasing magnesium levels may require more than just eating magnesium-rich foods.
-Only a portion of the magnesium in food is absorbed in the intestines, so magnesium supplementation can help offset malabsorption.
 Like other vitamins and minerals, the key with magnesium is finding a supplement that provides bioavailable magnesium.
 If your body can't properly absorb the magnesium in a supplement, you're essentially flushing money down the toilet.
 Not to mention, taking large doses of a poorly formulated magnesium supplement can exacerbate side effects, such as GI distress.

 Magnesium has been an unsung hero in supplemental vitamins and minerals for quite some time.
 Perhaps the general population is finally recognizing the health benefits of magnesium after neglecting this essential micronutrient for decades.